 The result is low yields and high-quality fruit that makes rich Bellarine wines of distinction, most notably Pinot Noir, Shiraz, and Chardonnay.

 Here is our top Bellarine Peninsula wineries list.
 The wineries have been grouped according to location rather than from best to worst.

-In other words the last winery listed is not necessarily the worst (Hint: it’s definitely not).
+In other words, the last winery listed is not necessarily the least popular.
+(Hint: it’s definitely not).

 Nestled on stunning coastal farmland Oakdene Vineyards is a unique family-owned Bellarine winery in Wallington.

 Its quirky “Upside Down House” cellar door is staffed by locals who have an in-depth knowledge of their award-winning wines.

 Oakdene wines are developed in limited quantities and are described as elegant and complex, and reflect true varietal character.

 Their handcrafted wines include Chardonnay, Pinot Noir, Shiraz, Pinot Gris, Merlot, Cabernet Franc, and Cabernet Sauvignon.